Jamie Farr: Early life

-Farr was born Jameel Joseph Farah (جميل جوزيف فرح) on July 1, 1934, in Toledo, Ohio, the son of Jamelia (جميله فرح) and Samuel Farah (صموئيل ينحت).
+Farr was born Jameel Joseph Farah (جميل جوزيف فرح) on July 1, 1934, in Toledo, Ohio, the son of Jameila (جميله فرح) and Samuel Farah (صموئيل ينحت).
 His father, who owned a grocery store, was an immigrant from the Beqaa Valley area of what is now Lebanon and his mother, a seamstress, was a first-generation Lebanese American who grew up in Iowa.
 Prior to immigrating through Ellis Island, Samuel's surname was Abboud and his father's first name was Farah.
-Farr grew up in Northern Toledo, which had a sizable Lebanese population, in a diverse neighborhood, he and his family being part of the Antiochian Orthodox church.
+Farr grew up in Northern Toledo, which had a sizable Lebanese population, in a diverse neighborhood, with his family belonging to the Antiochian Orthodox church.
 He had at least one sibling, an older sister, Yvonne, who died in 2012.

 His first acting gig was at age 11, when he won two dollars in a local acting competition.
 While in high school, he worked at his father's shop and delivered The Toledo Times newspaper in the morning and The Blade in the afternoon.
 He graduated from Woodward High School in 1952 and left for California later that year, where he attended classes at Pasadena Playhouse.
 It was there that he was spotted by an MGM talent scout and offered a screen test for the film Blackboard Jungle, where he played the role of Santini.
 He was credited as Jameel Farah, as he would not take on the name Jamie Farr until 1959, after his stint in the army.